LLNL/merlin/docs/source/modules/contribute.rst

 Contributing to Merlin is easy!
 Just `send us a pull request <https://github.com/LLNL/merlin/pulls>`_ from your fork.
 Before you send it, summarize your change in the ``[Unreleased]`` section of ``CHANGELOG.md`` and make sure develop is the destination branch.
 We also appreciate `squash commits <https://github.com/LLNL/merlin/wiki/Squash-commits>`_ before pull requests are merged.

 Merlin uses a rough approximation of the Git Flow branching model.
-The develop branch contains the latest contributions, and master is always tagged and points to the latest stable release.
+The develop branch contains the latest contributions, and main is always tagged and points to the latest stable release.

 If you're a contributor, try to test and run on develop.
 That's where all the magic is happening (and where we hope bugs stop).